 Doctors have been overly enthusiastic about the fact that as T4 levels rises, the TSH’s response to thyroid horomone negative feedback is still there.

 To patients, having a “normal” TSH negative feedback loop without a “normal” TSH feedforward loop can be a curse.

 If you use only “normal” TSH to guide therapy, the negative feedback at the pituitary pays attention to the dominant hormone in circulation and ignores the relatively depleted hormone.

 TSH may be normal but the T3:T4 ratio is abnormal.
 TSH does not express the ratio, only its local rate of T4-T3 conversion plus blood T3 supply to its own tissues.
 TSH is blinded to the loss of T3 in people on T4 monotherapy.
 (See the science in The TSH-T3 disjoint in thyroid therapy )

 As a result of T4 dominance in blood, TSH cannot rise to signal T3 depletion!

 TSH-stimulated thyroid secretion is no longer driving your thyroid hormone health.
-Instead, strategic dosing partners with deiodinases.
+Instead, your strategic dosing partners with your deiodinases.

 Combine both T4 and T3 in therapy (either via synthetic combo or by desiccated thyroid NDT, or by a combination of both synthetic and animal-derived).
-Lowering T4 moderately and incorporating T3 can finally give many patients access to euthyroid T3 tissue supply.
+Lowering T4 moderately and incorporating T3 intake can finally give many patients access to euthyroid levels of T3 tissue supply.